 The key is to progress slowly by adding a bit more activity as you build up your fitness level.
 For example, when you feel stronger, add small hand weights (soup cans do the trick) while you do your overhead arm-raises.
 As your endurance increases, begin incorporating two 10-to-15 minute walks a day around the block.
 By gradually increasing your activity level, you can avoid injury while improving your health and losing weight.

 What if I get discouraged?

 Don't let the exercise fanatics of the world intimidate you!
 You are a beginner.
-Everyone starts somewhere and by starting at your personal beginning and staying with it, you will be more fit tomorrow than you are today.
+Everyone starts somewhere.
+Start at your personal beginning and stay with it.
+You will be more fit tomorrow than you are today.
 Don't let your long term goals overwhelm you.
 Take one day at time, and if that's too much, take one hour at time.
 You'll be amazed at how quickly your body will respond to the training and how much healthier you will feel in a short time.

 MyFoodDiary is designed to help you set attainable goals and focus on the importance of each day.
 If you string together one good day after another, you will reach your goals!